wp-plugins/facebook-master/readme.txt

 **Main Features**

 * The ultimate plugin that takes your website to the next facebook viral level
+* If it's facebook likes you want, facebook likes you will get
 * Only for professional websites
 * No Javacript or Ajax, built in html5 for fast page load times and no errors or conflicts.
 Uses latest Facebook Html5 API
-* Facebook Fan Pages or Application Pages options:
-	*Facebook Fan Page or Application Address
-	*Insert your Facebook Address link
-	*Facebook Application ID number, optional: your facebook application id number *Plugin Width
-	*Plugin Height
-	*Display Stream: Yes or No
-	*Display Facebook User Faces: Yes or No
-	*Display Facebook Header: Yes or No
-	*Color Scheme: Light or Dark
-	*Display Border: Yes or No
+* Facebook Fan Pages or Application Pages options: - Facebook Fan Page or Application Address: Insert your Facebook Address link - Facebook Application ID number, optional: your facebook application id number - Plugin Width - Plugin Height - Display Stream: Yes or No - Display Facebook User Faces: Yes or No - Display Facebook Header: Yes or No - Color Scheme: Light or Dark - Display Border: Yes or No

 **The Ultimate facebook plugin for any wordpress administrator**